-Action: After a trigger, it’s the time to take an intended action.
-An action depends upon motivation and ability.
+After a trigger, it’s the time to take an intended action.
+Action depends on motivation and ability.
 When a user’s motivation to take an action coincides with their ability to do so, that’s a win-win situation.
 Just take a simple, real-time scenario.

 - On the other side, you opened an app offering news.
 You read a few articles and wanted to share the most interesting one with friends on Facebook.
 You tapped the Facebook share icon and you were done.
 In this case, the motivation for an action (to share the article) is high and so does the ability.

 To make motivation meet the ability, make sure that the app has maximum hooks to keep the user connected.
-For example: You open Snapchat when you are feeling bored.
+For example, You open Snapchat when you are feeling bored.
 But there is no internet connection.
 While Snapchat will restrict you to share any snap with friends or chat with them, it will enable you to use the image filters for fun.
-This way, the user has the ability to use the app, when motivated.
+This way, the user can use the app, when motivated.
 And as soon as the connection is resumed, the captured snaps or videos can be shared.

 You’re a digital marketer, active on Quora (A Q&A portal).
 You came across an interesting question and therefore answered it.
-A week later, you noticed that your answer has hundreds of views and a few upvotes.
-In this case, Quora is offering you attention (through notification), acceptance (by making your answered viewed), and appreciating you (through upvotes and increasing views).
+A week later, you noticed that your answer has hundreds of views and a few up-votes.
+In this case, Quora is offering you attention (through notification), acceptance (by making you're answered viewed), and appreciating you (through up-votes and increasing views).